What’s a Public Bank

 THE ADVANTAGES

-Instead of sending profits to out-of-state shareholders, public banks reinvest earnings into community priorities.
+Instead of sending profits to out-of-state shareholders, they keep profits local and build economic stability.
+Public banks reinvest earnings into community priorities.
 Loan repayments stay in Los Angeles, strengthening local businesses, infrastructure, and long-term economic growth.

-Public banks can direct capital to historically excluded communities, countering banking deserts and predatory lending.
-Public Bank LA and the California Public Banking Alliance co-sponsored Assembly Bill 1177 (CalAccount) in 2021 to guarantee all Californians access to basic banking services without fees or penalties.
+Public banks help address the racial wealth gap and support economic justice.
+They can direct capital to historically excluded communities, countering banking deserts and predatory lending.
+Public Bank LA and the California Public Banking Alliance co-sponsored Assembly Bill 1177 (CalAccount), creating a state-administered program to guarantee all Californians access to basic banking services without fees or penalties—not a new bank.
 By supporting small businesses owned by women, immigrants, worker co-ops, and people of color, public banks help level the playing field and build community wealth.

 Join the Public Bank LA Mailing List